 The socio-cultural development and difference between East and West means that when some people drop to black belt degrees 1-3.dan, this is done very, very discreetly and differently from person to person.
 It is kept within a narrow closed circle until the degree has later been passed.
 Then it can first be used as an example of learning for those who come after.

-From 4-6.dan, the course can/will be significantly different, as Yakami-ryu does not have honorary degrees.
-Teaching goes exclusively from the inside out, where before it was the other way around.
-And it's the world's most thankless job during the course, after the course, especially if they dump - until at some point, and if, they achieve Menkyo.
-The world's most thankless job must be equal to pure charity, otherwise it cannot be endured :”.
+From 4th-6th dan, the course can/will be significantly different, as Yakami-ryu does not have honorary degrees.
+The teaching is entirely from the inside out, where before it was the other way around.
+And it is the world's most thankless job during the course, after the course, especially if they fail – until at some point, and if, they achieve Menkyo.
+The world's most thankless job must be equal to pure charity, otherwise it is unbearable :'.

 If one Grandmaster from the East invites an instructor for special training, this is considered a great honor, where the student knows very well that he/she only gets this one chance.
 In the West, it is often the exact opposite.